cristian4onofrei-code/Avaya-CDR-listener/README.md

 # Avaya-CDR-listener
-alternative to _list bcms skill_ but for regular hunt groups Monitors hg for answered calls and unanswered per agent.
+Alternative to _list bcms skill_ but for regular hunt groups.
+Monitors hg for answered calls and unanswered per agent.